exasol/bucketfs-java/doc/system_requirements.md

 #### Downloading a File from BucketFS
 `req~downloading-a-file-from-bucketfs~1`

-ETC downloads a file from a bucket to a locally accessible filesystem.
+BucketFS Java downloads a file from a bucket to a locally accessible filesystem.

 Rationale: